UofT-DSI/onboarding/environment_setup/tech_onboarding_mac.md

 Welcome to your macOS onboarding guide!
 This document will walk you through installing the essential tools you’ll use throughout the DSI Certificate.
 By setting things up now, you’ll avoid headaches later, most modules will run smoothly without needing extra setup.
 While some advanced topics might require additional tools, this core setup will cover the majority of what you’ll need.
 Let’s get started!

 ## Visual Studio Code
 Visual Studio Code (VS Code) is a free and beginner-friendly code editor.
 Think of it like Microsoft Word, but for writing and editing code.
 It works with many programming languages and can be customized with extensions to fit your needs.
-It’s fast, lightweight, and runs well on most computers—great for both beginners and experienced developers.
+It’s fast, lightweight, and runs well on most computers, great for both beginners and experienced developers.

 - Get VS Code [here](https://code.visualstudio.com) and install it like any app.
 - Install these VS Code extensions by clicking the links and hitting “Install”: